 If withdrawals from 529 plans are used for purposes other than higher education, the earnings will be subject to a 10% federal tax penalty in addition to federal and, if applicable, state income tax.

 Investing outside the United States involves risks, such as currency fluctuations, periods of illiquidity and price volatility, as more fully described in the prospectus.
 These risks may be heightened in connection with investments in developing countries.
 Diversification does not eliminate the risks of investing; losses are possible in diversified portfolios.
-Small-company stocks entail additional risks, and they can fluctuate in price more than larger company stocks.

 The return of principal for bond funds and for funds with significant underlying bond holdings is not guaranteed.
 Fund shares are subject to the same interest rate, inflation and credit risks associated with the underlying bond holdings.
 Lower rated bonds are subject to greater fluctuations in value and risk of loss of income and principal than higher rated bonds.
 Investments in mortgage-related securities involve additional risks, such as prepayment risk, as more fully described in the prospectus.